Sam DeStefano: Behavior

 In 1962, DeStefano was arrested after he tried to represent Vito Zaccagonini in a forgery trial in Rockford, Illinois.
 He later demanded the names of all employees in the state's attorney's and sheriff's offices so that they could be called as witnesses at his subsequent trial.

 FBI Agent William F. Roemer wrote of going to DeStefano's house to question him about mob business, saying that several times, DeStefano would walk down the stairs in his pajamas, exposing himself.
 Often, DeStefano's wife would serve the agents coffee and the agents would comment that the coffee had a unique taste to it.
 DeStefano would claim that the coffee was made from special Italian coffee beans that his wife brewed.
 Months later, Roemer found out DeStefano had been urinating in the coffee before serving it to the agents.
 Roemer wrote that he could never drink coffee again.

-DeStefano's partner in the drug dealing business was rogue cop Tommy Dorso.
-Dorso said he once saw DeStefano roll on the floor, with spit running from his mouth, begging Satan to show him mercy and screaming over and over again, "I'm your servant; command me."
+DeStefano's partner in the drug-dealing business was rogue and corrupt cop Tommy Dorso.
+Dorso said he once saw DeStefano roll on the floor with spit running from his mouth, begging Satan to show him mercy and screaming over and over again, "I'm your servant; command me."

 Once, while riding in his car, DeStefano saw a man walking down a Chicago street.
 He forced the man into his car at gunpoint, took the man to his house and forced the man and his own wife to have sex with each other, all for some real or imagined grievance that DeStefano had with his wife.
 Afterward, the man was so mortified that he would be accused of rape, he went to the nearest police station and reported the incident.

 One informant who was close to DeStefano described him as a highly emotional, temperamental individual, extremely egotistical and concerned with his personal appearance.
 The walls of his home were lined with mirrors and as DeStefano talked to people, he constantly watched his reflection in the mirrors as he walked across the room.
 He was described as being of such a temperament that he could be crying at one moment and laughing the very next.
 DeStefano would often state that if he had not been framed for rape at age 17, he would have become President of the United States.